The Best Way To See Alaska

 If you’re looking to explore Alaska by land before or after your cruise, you can take a road trip, but it could be difficult because the state doesn’t have an extensive highway network.
 As you plan your trip, you may notice that online maps don't even offer driving directions between certain locations.
 Seeing Alaska by car can be a rewarding adventure if you only plan to explore a few specific areas, such as the route between Anchorage and the Kenai Peninsula or the Chugach National Forest, which is a quick 90-minute journey from Anchorage.

 If you start your Alaskan cruise vacation by flying into Anchorage, you could drive south to Seward to take a Kenai Fjords cruise or a kayaking adventure.
 Likewise, it's just four hours (a short distance, by Alaskan standards) up Interstate Highway A4 to Denali National Park.
+Another worthwhile stop along the A4, no matter which time of year you come, is the charming small town of Talkeetna, a former mining town whose population just broke 1,000 people.

 If you do rent a car to go driving through Alaska, you'll likely need to combine it with other modes of transport.
 For example, the drive between Juneau and Anchorage takes nearly a day, even under the best circumstances.
 It's often better to fly and then pick up a car at Anchorage Airport.
 On the other hand, if time is not an issue and your Alaska trip is about the journey as much as the destination, you can take the so-called Alaska Marine Highway, a network of car ferries that allows you to slowly make your way along the coast from Juneau to Anchorage.

-The Best Way To Tour Alaska via Rail
+The Best Way To Tour Alaska Via Rail

 You can travel by train to some destinations in Alaska.
 From Juneau, you can ride the White Pass and Yukon Route Railway to Skagway, a historical town that'll make you feel like you've traveled back to Gold Rush times.
 Since this train only departs during the summer, you'll bask in plentiful sunshine as you hang out the window and see gorgeous purple lupines and other wildflowers as you speed by on your Alaska tour.